AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/intelligent-re-engagement/intelligent-re-engagement.md

 ### Create a dataset from a schema {#create-datasets}

 A dataset is a storage and management structure for a group of data.
-Each schema for intelligent re-engagement scenarios should have it's own dataset.
+Each schema for intelligent re-engagement scenarios should have its own dataset.

 For more information on how to create a [dataset](/help/catalog/datasets/overview.md) from a schema, read the [Datasets UI guide](/help/catalog/datasets/user-guide.md).